taylornoss/MMM-GHIN/README.md

     position: 'bottom_bar',
     config: {
       ghinNumber: '00000000', // Your GHIN Number
-      updateInterval: 37000, // update interval in milliseconds },
+      updateInterval: 37000, // Update interval in milliseconds,
+      email: 'johndoe@gmail.com', // Your login email for GHIN
+      password: 'password', // Your login password for GHIN },
   },
 ]